Fortnite's High Stakes event: everything you need to know

-Epic Games' Fortnite: Battle Royale got a big update with the v.5.40 patch this week, which kicked off the "High Stakes" event that added a new limited time game mode: Getaway.
-It's a squad-based game in which your team needs to capture one of four jewels scattered throughout the map, then make your way safely to an escape van in order to win.
+Epic Games' Fortnite: Battle Royale got a big update with the v.5.40 patch, which kicked off the "High Stakes" event that added a new limited-time game mode: Getaway.
+It's a squad-based game in which your team needs to capture one of four jewels scattered across the map, then make your way safely to an escape van in order to win.
 The only problem?
 There are 100 players (roughly 25 squads) trying to do the same thing.

 Before you dive in, we've gathered up all the things you need to know about the limited-time event and the update in general.
 And if you want to check out all of the v.5.40 patch notes, head here.